It’s all about family and a passion for aviation

 Marc has been privileged to have traveled the world while working as an educator, artist and humanitarian.
 This has taken him to many various locations around the world, including Nigeria and Sierra Leone where his philanthropic spirit thrived.

 Throughout his travels, he has always had a passion for aviation that began with a simple introductory flight lesson in 1975 while a student at Western Michigan University.
 His passion and vision inspired him to become involved in supporting high potential aviation companies and was an early backer of ICON Aircraft, helping them achieve their initial financing goals.
-Marc is also the president and founder of Trillium Aviation, a company pursuing diverse aviation interests, such as infrastructure construction and investment.
+Marc is also the past president and founder of Trillium Aviation, a company that pursued diverse aviation interests.

 In early 2009 Marc met Brian Robinson at the Lindsay Airport and the two of them began discussing the concept of designing a Seabee for the modern era.
 Brian’s vision for a new high performance amphibious aircraft was contagious.
 Marc’s official backing was instrumental in igniting the Horizon Aircraft vision and he continues to support the project as it moves forward to make aviation history.